Recommendations

 The 1927 landscape was forever altered by the arrival of to sustain a sense of mystery that persists after the credits roll.

-Critics widely regard The Return of the Riddle Rider as a cult-favorite piece of Adventure cinema.
+Critics widely regard The Return of the Riddle Rider as a cult-favorite piece of Action cinema.
 Its cult status is frequently cited as its strongest asset, solidifying its place in United States's film legacy.

 Dir: J.P.
 McGowan